 - 500ml containers

-- Collect different samples of soils across your piece of land.
+- Collect different samples of soil across your piece of land.

 - Add this mixture to a bowl and stir.

-- Spilled the mixture into two and added two spoonfuls into two different containers.
+- I spilled the mixture into two and added two spoonfuls into two containers.

-- Add a cupful of vinegar into one of the containers containing a sample of the soil.
+- Add a cupful of vinegar to one of the soil sample containers.

-- If there’s fizzing, the mixture’s soil is probably alkaline and has a PH of between 7-8.
+- If there’s fizzing, the mixture’s soil is probably alkaline and has a PH of 7 and 8.